ThomasWeckenmann/py_edl_editor/README.md

 py_edl_editor
 =============

-A python EDL (Edit Decision List) GUI, based on the ruby EDL library by Simon Hargreaves https://pypi.org/project/edl/ which is using [pytimecode](https://code.google.com/p/pytimecode/).
+A python EDL (Edit Decision List) GUI, based on the EDL library by Simon Hargreaves https://pypi.org/project/edl/ which is using [pytimecode](https://code.google.com/p/pytimecode/).

 Work in progress, so collaboration welcome.